 Yes, Jet can!
 The fully completed bond is sent off by Jet directly to the NCDOL following the purchase of the bond.
 A copy of the bond will be made available for the job listing service operator after the purchase has been made.

-You can request to have the original bond sent to you address during the purchase of the bond, should you have additional paperwork to submit to the NCDOL with the bond form.
+You can request to have the original bond sent to your address during the purchase of the bond, should you have additional paperwork to submit to the NCDOL with the bond form.
 The bond will be sent directly to the address stated below:

 State of North Carolina Department of Labor

 1101 Mail Service Center

 Raleigh, NC, 27699

 At Jet, you can!
 If you decide to cancel your bond you must send a written cancellation notice to Jet.
 Once Jet has received the job listing service operator’s intent to cancel their bond, they will notify the NCDOL.

 For bonds purchased on a monthly basisJet will stop the automatic payments once the cancellation notice has been accepted by the NCDOL.

 Jet does not include cancellation fees.
 In the event that a refund be available for job listing service operators, Jet will take into account any cancellation provisional time allowed for by the NCDOL.

 The job listing service is required to satisfy the rules and regulations enforced by the State of North Carolina Department of Labor.
 The requirements to follow are stated on the North Carolina General Statute Chapter 95 - Article 5B.
 To avoid bond claims, must provide refund to their customers based on the contract entered into.